This is part of the ANKN Logo This is part of the ANKN Banner

 1. Effectively identify and utilize the expertise in participating communities to enhance the quality of data gathering as well as the data itself, and use caution in applying external frames of reference in its analysis and interpretation.

-2. Insure controlled access for sensitive cultural information that has not been explicitly authorized for general distribution, as determined by members of the local community.
+2. Ensure controlled access for sensitive cultural information that has not been explicitly authorized for general distribution, as determined by members of the local community.

 3. Submit research plans as well as results for review by a locally-knowledgeable group and abide by its recommendations to the maximum extent possible.